kevinchowder/NYCSubwayCanvas/README.md

 which lists weekday ridership by borough and by station, which will reduce station redundancy and provide a more accurate description of station traffic.
 One [reddit user](https://www.reddit.com/r/nyc/comments/3fmju2/annual_subway_ridership_in_nyc_by_station/)
-cleaned this data, which made it easy to use:
+cleaned this data, which made it easy to use.